 - For a listing of aid organizations offering assistance and support for children with special needs, click here.

 - Ministry of Education Executive Director circular from 30.11.2016 - Medical assistants in regular education

-- Ministry of Health director circular - Personal aide for a child with special medical needs in the regular education system (medical aide).
+- Ministry of Health Director General Circular no. 11/13 from 01.09.2013 - Personal aide for a child with special medical needs in the regular education system (medical aide).